cybersnow02/Debian-Update-ISO/README.md

 because only the updated packages are included in the Update-ISOs set.
 So don't delete your older ISOs!
 You will still need them!
-As soon as you will have your new Update-ISOs built, you can mount/burn them and add them to your system manually with this command IN ROOT:
+As soon as you will have your new Update-ISOs built, you can mount/burn them and add them to your system manually with these commands IN ROOT:
 ``` shell
 mount debian-update-13.2.0-amd64-DVD-1.iso /media/cdrom